ankit957173/mern-auth/README.md

 ## Live Demo

-The application is deployed at https://mern-auth-axuo.onrender.com/ and vercel at https://mern-auth-ankit-singh-tanwars-projects.vercel.app/
+The application is deployed at https://mern-auth-axuo.onrender.com/ and https://authapp111.uc.r.appspot.com/
 ## Environment Variables

 The application uses the following environment variables: